 Approximately 500 tourists come through the Southern Ocean to Eastern Antarctica each austral summer, while 40,000 take the route from South America through the Drake Passage to the Antarctic Peninsula.

-Why do so few people take this route to Eastern Antarctica?
+Why do so few people take this route to Eastern Antarctica and the Ross Sea?

 Because it’s hard, unpredictable, rough, riddled with ice, and the journey simply takes a much longer time.
 But the journey can also be exhilarating, and I’m the type of person who looks at those words and think “yeeessss..a real adventure!”
 I wanted to go to Eastern Antarctica because it was unique and I like going the hard way, where few people tread.
 More than anything, I like to really explore.